 RADIO CLIVE'S FIVE: EVERTON V CHELSEA

 Throughout the season former player Clive Walker provides radio and TV commentary on Chelsea's games.
-Here he selects five aspects from Sunday's recovery and victory on Merseyside that caught his eye…
+Here he selects five aspects from Saturday tea-time's loss on Merseyside that caught his eye…

 The fact Chelsea didn't have the finishing needed in the first half became more disappointing in the second half when we didn't play as well as before the interval.
 Everton were grateful for the 1-0 lead they had at that point and were able to break the game up, slow it down and not let it flow after that.